 Downhill Beach is part of an 11km/7 mile stretch of sand and surf offering a wealth of activities including water sports, scenic walks and facilities for that perfect family day out.
-Downhill is a Blue Flag Award Beach 2015.
+Downhill Beach frequently attains the Blue Flag Award, most recently in 2019.
 Cars are permitted on this beach throughout the year.

-Downhill is an Area of Special Scientific Interest (ASSI) and is also a Special Area of Conservation (SAC) offering opportunities for nature walks and sightings of bird life amongst a backdrop of cascading waterfalls, extensive sand dunes, and the prominent Mussenden Temple, one of the most photographed buildings in Northern Ireland.
+Downhill beach and dunes, together with Benone and Magilligan beach and dunes, is an Area of Special Scientific Interest (ASSI) and a Special Area of Conservation (SAC) due to the quality of the sand dunes and associated flora and fauna.
+This special landscape offers opportunities for nature walks and sightings of bird life amongst a backdrop of cascading waterfalls, extensive sand dunes, and the prominent Mussenden Temple, one of the most photographed buildings in Northern Ireland.
 The Temple offers breath-taking views of the North Coast and dramatic 18th century ruins waiting to be explored.

-This stretch of beach is one of the most scenic in Ireland and visitors can enjoy views to counties Donegal, Antrim and Londonderry.
+This stretch of beach is one of the most scenic in Ireland and visitors can enjoy views to counties Donegal, Antrim and Derry/Londonderry.

 Did you know?